Barrack Square: Usage

 The Swan Bells are located at Barrack Square, along with cafés, restaurants and jetties.

-There are six jetties (so the area is sometimes referred to as the Barrack Street Jetties), including the Barrack Street Jetty used by Transperth.
+There are six jetties (so the area is sometimes referred to as the Barrack Street Jetties), including the Barrack Street Jetty which was formerly used by Transperth ferries.
 Commercial companies also use the jetties for trips to Rottnest Island and river cruises.

 The West Australian Rowing Club has had a presence adjacent to the square since the nineteenth century.